George & Laura Bush Honored For Their Work With Veterans While Protests Rage Outside

 Meanwhile, his wife spoke of the importance of supporting military spouses and caregivers as well as the veterans themselves.
 Laura asked for non-profit and government organizations working with veterans to also take into consideration the needs of their loved ones when offering support.

-Biden also awarded the 2017 medal to the winner, Republican Senator John McCain, who passed away in August this year after a lengthy battle with brain cancer.
-Biden also gifted the Bushes a Philadelphia Eagles jersey each, ahead of the side’s game against the Bush’s team, the Dallas Cowboys, in the Pennsylvania city.
-The former president was later present at the fixture, where he performed the coin flip.
+Biden previously awarded the 2017 medal to the winner, Republican Senator John McCain, who passed away in August this year after a lengthy battle with brain cancer.
+Biden also gifted an Eagles jersey to each Bush, ahead of the game between the Eagles and the Cowboys.
+The former president was later present at the game, where he performed the coin flip.

 Congratulations to President George W. Bush and Mrs. @laurawbush, recipients of the 2018 #LibertyMedal!@TheBushCenter @JoeBiden @RosenJeffrey @Doug_DeVos pic.twitter.com/aZ0D41Oi8v